Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: The model and the dimensional reductions

 In addition to the $\mathfrak{b}$-to-$\mathfrak{b}$ reduction, we observe also that the system admits the following natural rescaling if the main information we are interested in is the order of collisions, as it was observed for instance in \cite{BeCa999}.
 This rescaling consists in assuming that the vectors of positions and velocities are initially normalized.
-Naturally, this property will not hold during the whole evolution of the trajectory, but the rescaling has no effect on the order of collisions.
+Naturally, this property will not hold during the whole evolution of the trajectory, but the rescaling has no effect on the order of collisions, so that we can reduce again the dimension (by $2$) by renormalizing the position and velocity vectors at each collision time $\widetilde{t}_k$.
 In other words, to investigate only the order of collisions of the trajectory starting from $(p_0,q_0)$, it is enough to consider the discrete evolution:

 where $\omega(\widetilde{t}_{k+1})$ and $\sigma(\widetilde{t}_{k+1})$ are recursively defined as the respective normalizations of the position and velocity vectors $p(\widetilde{t}_{k+1}) \in \mathbb{R}^2$ and $q(\widetilde{t}_{k+1}) \in \mathbb{R}^3$ obtained from $p(\widetilde{t}_k) \in \mathbb{S}^1$ and $q(\widetilde{t}_k) \in \mathbb{S}^2$ when the $\mathfrak{b}$-to-$\mathfrak{b}$ cycle between $\widetilde{t}_k$ and $\widetilde{t}_{k+1}$ is completed.